metamaya/metamaya-printer/README.md

 passed to `util.format()`.

-## Printing models with syntax highlight
+## Printing program models

+If the `raw` option is not set (the default), program models are printed with metamaya syntax, although the output doesn't necessarily compile.
+If the `raw` option is set, program models are printed using Javascript object syntax.
+Only enumerable properties are printed.

 **model(*obj*)**